-As all expected cell values exceed five Pearson's chi-square test of association is valid, and using equation (2) and inserting the respective observed and expected cell values results in a value for $X^2 = 6^2/57 + 6^2/24 + 6^2/16 + 6^2/7 = 9.8$.
-In this instance the null hypothesis H0: can
+As all expected cell values in Table 8 exceed the minimum value of 5 Pearson's chi-square test of association is valid, and using equation (2) and inserting the respective observed and expected cell values result in a value for $X^2 = 6^2/57 + 6^2/24 + 6^2/16 + 6^2/7 = 9.8$.
+In this instance the null hypothesis H0: can be rejected and by comparing the test statistic against footnote 5 it is possible to infer an association exists between reporter and Minister decision making pre-Covid against that of 2021 with a 99% level of confidence.

-It can be concluded, therefore, that if there was any change of emphasis, urgency, process or procedure in approving and consenting on-shore wind farm proposals by Ministers and reporters then it can be said, with a high level of confidence, that this occurred during 2021.
-Whether this change occurred by design or chance, or whether it was a short-term anomaly or longer-term in nature cannot be determined, but the upcoming annual report from the Scottish Government's planning performance statistics may shed some light on these matters.
+It can be concluded, therefore, that if there was a change of emphasis, urgency, process or procedure in appeal approving and consenting of on-shore wind farm proposals by reporters and Ministers then it can be said, with a very high level of statistical confidence, that this occurred during 2021.

+Whether this change occurred by design or chance, or whether it was a short-term anomaly or longer-term in nature cannot be determined from available data.
+Furthermore, and as Annex 2 shows, the Scottish minister declined to comment on an earlier draft of this paper on the grounds that the decision making process for onshore wind proposals is fully open, transparent and fair.